baby's tongue, silicone finger brush, clean tongue, candidiasis

 How to clean your baby’s tongue?

 1. First and foremost, wash your hands.
-A new born baby doesn’t have a good immunity and therefore anything that goes into the child’s mouth should be clean.
+A newborn baby doesn’t have good immunity, and therefore, anything that goes into the child’s mouth should be clean.

 2. Hold your baby in one arm till your chest such as you can clearly see the baby’s mouth.